 Activities of Daily Living After Traumatic Brain Injury

-Activities of daily living (ADLs) are the foundational skills a person needs in order to survive as an independent adult.
+Activities of daily living (ADLs) are the daily tasks a person needs to perform for basic survival and well-being as an independent adult.

-The following are five main daily living skills that many severe TBI patients must relearn after their accident:
+The following are five daily living skills that many severe TBI patients may need to relearn after their accident:

 - Eating.
-This skill involves everything from the ability to swallow to using a fork to pick the food off your plate.
+This skill involves everything from the ability to swallow to using a utensil to pick the food up off your plate and bringing it to your mouth to eat.

 - Personal hygiene.
-This activity requires enough strength to walk unassisted into the shower or bathtub.
-The patient must also be able to wash and groom independently.
+This activity requires enough strength to walk or transfer into the shower or bathtub for bathing, and includes washing and grooming at the sink as well.

 - Dressing.
-For this skill, the person must not only be able to put their clothes on without assistance, they must also have the cognitive presence to choose their outfit.
+To be independent with this skill, the person must not only be able to put their clothes on without assistance, they must also have the cognitive presence and mobility/balance to move to the closet to choose their outfit.

 - Continence.
 This skill requires the person to hold their bladder and reach a toilet before they release it.

-- Transferring and Walking.
-The person must have the strength to transfer out of their bed and move from different rooms of the house to get what they need.
+- Transferring and Locomotion.
+The person must have the strength to transfer out of their bed and move from different rooms of the house to get what they need, whether walking or in a wheelchair.

 That’s why occupational therapists created another set of ADLs for patients to practice, called the Instrumental Activities of Daily Living.